Japan needs Indian tech workers. But do they need Japan?

 Still, Japanese companies have made decisive moves in recent years to tap into the pool of Indian engineering graduates, either by bringing them to Japan or employing them in India.

 Japanese companies such as Rakuten and Mercari, both e-commerce firms, have set up operations in India.
-The Japanese government has funnelled aid into India to support the expansion of technology education.
+The Japanese government has funneled aid into India to support the expansion of technology education.

 Kotaro Kataoka, a professor at the Indian Institute of Technology Hyderabad, acts as a matchmaker between Indian students and tech companies.
 He said Japanese recruiters had gotten off to a slow start in India by focusing instead on East Asian countries such as Vietnam and China that are considered more culturally similar to Japan.